JaimeSolisS/apache-kafka/03-Kafka_Connect/README.md

    - Configuration is submitted using a REST API
    - Easy to scale, and fault tolerant (rebalancing in case a worker dies)
    - Useful for `production deployment of connectors`

+# List of available connectors
+- There are many source and sink connectors
+- The best place to find them is the [Confluent website](https://www.confluent.io/hub/).